 As a bank that owns and operates an ATM network that manages deposits from a large number of customers and has a nature similar to that of public infrastructure, the Bank recognizes that ensuring disciplined corporate management is vital in responding to the social trust and seeks to ensure effective corporate governance.
-This is achieved by maintaining and improving its corporate governance and compliance systems to ensure transparent, fair and swift managerial decision making; clarify the roles and responsibilities of executives and employees; maintain effective management oversight; and ensure equitable operations.

-The Bank adopts the organizational form of a Company with Audit & Supervisory Board to ensure effective corporate governance led by Directors with executive authority over operations who are well versed in operations while introducing advice and suggestions from Outside Directors who have considerable experience and insight in their areas of expertise and utilizing the management oversight functions of the Audit & Supervisory Board Members.
+This is achieved by maintaining and improving its corporate governance and compliance systems to ensure transparent, fair and swift managerial decision making; clarify the roles and responsibilities of executives and employees; strengthen management oversight functions; and ensure equitable operations.
+The Bank adopts the organizational form of a Company with Audit & Supervisory Board to ensure effective corporate governance led by Directors with executive authority over operations who are well versed in operations, while introducing advice and suggestions from Outside Directors who have considerable corporate governance led by Directors with executive authority over operations who are well versed in operations while introducing advice and suggestions from Outside Directors who have considerable experience and insight in their areas of expertise and utilizing the management oversight functions of the Audit & Supervisory Board Members.